 I've tried this with Minimal Modbus in the mean while, but I'm not receiving any answer from the device.

 Is there a way to test this RS485 PI, just to check if it is working properly or not.

-You can test the UART port on the Raspberry Pi, to make sure it is sending data to the RS485 Pi, by connecting the TXD and RXD pins together on the GPIO header and use a terminal program such as minicom to send characters out on the TXD pin.
-If the UART port is working anything you type should be echoed back into the RXD input and display on the screen.
+You can test the UART port on the Raspberry Pi, to make sure it is sending data to the RS485 Pi, by connecting the TXD and RXD pins together on the GPIO header and using a terminal program such as minicom to send characters out on the TXD pin.
+If the UART port is working anything you type should be echoed back into the RXD input and displayed on the screen.